vlussenburg/xld-workspace/README.md

 Drop the built JAR file in the XLDEPLOY_SERVER/plugins directory.
 Restart the server.

 # Usage

+## Types

+### Deployable: cg.AutosysInstallPackage
+This deployable represents an archive with autosys job definitions.
+The package is going to contain XL Deploy placeholders, probably with the common {{KEY}} format, but maybe not.
+We'll find out soon.
+Upon creation (installation), the installer.sh.ftl script will be invoked on the host where the container is defined.

+In the future the functionality in the installer (asint.sh) should move into this plugin so the full power of the XL Deploy repository can be leveraged instead of doing magic basic on specific dictionary key formats and values.

+### Container: cg.AutosysInstaller
+This containers represent the piece of middleware that allows us to push the autosys package to the target environments.
+Note that from the XL Deploy point of view, it deploys the package to the Installer, and the installer by itself deploys the jobs to the actual hosts.

+## Vmachine definitions
-All you need to do is add the keys to the dictionary in the right format and XL Deploy will do the heavy lifting.
+The installer needs to know which Vmachine to create a part of the deployment.
+All you need to do is add the Vmachine info to the dictionary in the right format and XL Deploy will do the heavy lifting and pass the right config to the installer.

 This plugin works upon values entered in the dictionaries associated with the environment when a Autosys package is deployed to.
 The name of the dictionary entry should comply to the following format: NAMESPACE\_VMACHINE\_N\_PROPERTY where NAMESPACE is string that has no underscore characters in it (like: MARS), VMACHINE is the static string that XL Deploy will recognize the key with, N is a integer with the index (like; 0, 1) and PROPERTY is either NAME, HOST, MAX_LOAD or FACTOR.
 XL Deploy will retrieve all these keys and will generate a Vmachine definition for the installer.